stefanuebe/vaadin-html5-drag-and-drop/addon/README.md

 ## Todos

 - extending events to provide additional client side information like Mouse events, drop target, etc.
-- disableing dragging, when click and hold a inner component of the draggable component (e.g.so that you might still mark text)
+- disabling dragging, when click and hold a inner component of the draggable component (e.g.so that you might still mark text)